ietf-wg-aipref/wg-materials/interim-25-04/agenda.md

 *  3 min - Scribe selection / [NOTE WELL](https://www.ietf.org/about/note-well/)
 *  2 min - Agenda bashing

+### Attachment by Location

+* 3h - discussion of proposals, move towards adoption of a starting point

+### Attachment in Content

+* 3h - discussion of proposals, move towards adoption of a starting point

 ## Thursday, 10 April 2025

 _9:15 - 12:00_